Call us now:

 Can you change your visa once you are in Thailand?

-Applying for a visa in Thailand sometimes involves a change of status.
-This option, known as a “change of visa type”, is granted under very specific conditions.
+Applying for a visa in Thailand sometimes requires a change of status.
+This option, called a “change of visa type,” is granted under specific conditions.
 The application must be submitted to the Immigration Bureau before the initial visa expires.

 The conditions are strict: complete supporting documents, specific deadlines, and approval by the authorities.
-Failure to meet the deadlines may result in mandatory departure from the country.
-A letter of support from the employer, a valid employment contract, and sometimes a criminal record extract are required.
+Missing deadlines may lead to mandatory departure from the country.
+Required documents include a letter of support from the employer, a valid employment contract, and sometimes a criminal record extract.

 What are the renewal conditions?

 All procedures for extending a visa or renewing the right of residence are handled by the Immigration Bureau.
-The issue of Thai visas does not end with the initial application or at the airport checkpoint.
-It is important to review the specific conditions that apply to the visas concerned.
+The issuance of Thai visas doesn’t end with the initial application or airport checkpoint.
+It is important to review the specific conditions for each visa type.

-For example, for a Non-Immigrant B visa, renewal is possible for one year, renewable, provided that the employer continues to exist and the activity is still compliant.
+For example, a Non-Immigrant B visa can be renewed for one year, as long as the employer continues to operate and the activity remains compliant.

 How can a visa be cancelled or revoked in the visa procedure in Thailand?

-Even after a successful visa procedure in Thailand, a traveller may have it revoked.
-This applies in particular to cases where the conditions of stay are no longer met for various reasons.
-Thai law sets out several scenarios in this regard: violation of visa conditions, unauthorised activity, illegal work, or breach of public order.
+Even after a successful visa procedure in Thailand, a traveler may have their visa revoked.
+This often happens when the conditions of stay are no longer met for various reasons.
+Thai law outlines several scenarios, including violation of visa conditions, unauthorized activity, illegal work, or breach of public order.

-If the visa holder has been convicted of a crime, the authorities may withdraw the visa without prior notice.
-Any new information that arises in the meantime, such as a change of address, change of occupation, or divorce with a family visa, must be reported immediately to the Immigration Office as part of the visa procedure in Thailand.
+If the visa holder is convicted of a crime, the authorities may revoke the visa without prior notice.
+Any changes, such as a new address, a change of occupation, or a divorce (for a family visa), must be reported immediately to the Immigration Office as part of the visa procedure in Thailand.

 What is the role of international conventions?

-Finally, the country also integrates international conventions into the visa procedure in Thailand.
+Finally, Thailand incorporates international conventions into its visa procedure.
 The Kingdom has bilateral agreements with many countries that allow visa exemptions for short stays of 30 to 90 days.
-Exemptions do not allow individuals to enter the country without a visa and do not override regulations governing the length of stay.
-Bilateral tax agreements may affect the type of visa required.
-This is determined for investors or retirees.
+These exemptions do not allow entry without a visa and do not override regulations on the length of stay.
+Bilateral tax agreements may also affect the type of visa required.
+This applies to investors and retirees.

 Why use a law firm to manage your in the visa procedure in Thailand?

-Using a lawyer for the visa procedure in Thailand offers the security and peace of mind of being able to anticipate these risks, but also of putting together a strong application and facilitating administrative follow-up with the relevant authorities.
-In addition, such a professional can advise you on practices and legal developments in this field, which is often subject to change in terms of immigration policy.
-You may also need assistance in the event of a dispute or an appeal due to a complex administrative procedure.
-Our firm frequently assists our international clients in preparing their applications, communicating with embassies, translating documents, and representing them in disputes or informal appeals.
+Using a lawyer for the visa procedure in Thailand provides security and peace of mind.
+A lawyer can help anticipate risks, create a strong application, and facilitate follow-up with the relevant authorities.
+Additionally, a lawyer can advise you on practices and legal developments, as immigration policies often change.
+You may also need assistance in case of a dispute or appeal due to a complex administrative procedure.
+Our firm regularly helps international clients prepare applications, communicate with embassies, translate documents, and represent them in disputes or informal appeals.

 Conclusion